(This is the second half of the opening scene in all its unedited inglorious first draft form).

 Balswick followed.
 “Hey, this Father Kelly doesn’t mind you punching civilians?”

-“Not especially.
-Look, Riggs was lacing that kid’s coffee with meth.
+“Of course he does, He'll fine me five hundred bucks for doing it but I consider it money well spent.
+Riggs was lacing that kid’s coffee with meth.
 Now he’ll think twice before doing something like that again.”

 “You guys have an unusual way of doing things here in Arcadia.”